webboty/Dexter-Wiki/End-Effector-Servos.md

 The firmware was [changed May 29th on the TDInt branch](../commit/42df0e01285ef8b67764ed53f3cc697df44d4d93) to accept servo commands via the [Set Parameter](set-parameter-oplet) command and to include measured angle and force data via the returned [status data](status-data)

 Communications are at 115,200 baud.
 Joint 4 is Servo ID 3, and Joint 5 is Servo ID 1 on the Dynamixel Protocol 2.0 bus.
-The following Arduino program will setup the
+The following Arduino program will setup the servos for use in Dexter.

+### Servo Setup

 ````C++
 // ========================================